takayukii/example-laravelchat-echo-socket.io/readme.md

 # Laravel Echo Chat Sample

-This sample is sample chat app using [Laravel Echo](https://github.com/laravel/echo) and [Laravel Echo Server](https://github.com/tlaverdure/laravel-echo-server).
+This is sample chat app using [Laravel Echo](https://github.com/laravel/echo) and [Laravel Echo Server](https://github.com/tlaverdure/laravel-echo-server).

-With Larave Echo and Laravel Echo Server, both private message and broadcast message are easy to implemented.
+With Laravel Echo and Laravel Echo Server, both realtime private message and broadcast message can be implemented very easily.
+Programming in Node.js is not needed.

 ## Prerequisites